 A bill proposed in the Ohio Legislature is seeking to implement additional prison sentences for repeat violent offenders and those convicted of firearm offenses.

 Senate Bill 97, which is sponsored by state Sen. Jim Hughes and Sen. Frank LaRose, will allow the state to actively decrease the number of violent repeat offenders, Hughes said.
-According to The Daily Advocate, Hughes said the bill would help protect members of society from violent crime.
+According to Ohio Senate Republicans, Hughes said the bill would help protect members of society from violent crime.

 The Violent Career Criminal Act would classify any adult who has been convicted of at least two violent felonies as a "Violent Career Criminal."
 In Ohio, violent felonies could include kidnapping, assault, aggravated assault, voluntary manslaughter, involuntary manslaughter, murder, homicide and robbery.